Braasileiro/PDRPC/README.md

 <br>Shows the song info in japanese whenever possible.</br>

 # User Database
 The mod supports loading user custom data.
 With this you can add songs to the rich presence database (like song packs) or overwrite official song data.
-As of version 0.0.6 the static database is now internal to the mod, so the only way to add and edit entries is this way.
+As of version 0.0.6 the default database is now internal to the mod, so the only way to add and edit entries is this way.

 Create the **database_user.json** file inside the **PDRPC** mod folder.
 Here's an example of what the file format should look like:
 ```json